fyliu/docker-mkdocs/docs/maintainer-guide.md

         docker-compose up
         ```

-    1. Open a browser to `http://localhost:8000/` to see the documentation locally
+    1. Open a browser to `http://localhost:8000/` to view the documentation locally

     1. Modify the files in the `docs/` directory.
 The site will auto update when the files are saved.